 - Teamsters Union Local 542

 Our firm currently provides professional legal services to the following Union clients who represent employees in the private sector:

 Caution: What appears on this page is not an exhaustive list of all the ways in which employers may violate the law.
 What is offered here is intended to illustrate some of the wrongs that can and do happen in the workplace.
 If your employment is terminated or you are demoted or discriminated against under circumstances which cause you concern, you should get legal advice about your rights and what options are available to you to challenge your employer’s conduct.

 If you have need of our help in the area of Labor & Employment Law, please begin by completing the Employment Case Questionnaire, and we will get in touch with you promptly.

-Meet your SSVW Labor & Employment Law team
+Meet your SSV Labor & Employment Law team

 Junior Labor/Employment Associate